Placement Presentation and Report (PPR) guidance for markers

 The main report should be no longer than 5,500 words.
 The main report and the initial report combined should be no longer than 7,000 words.
 This excludes any reasonable; appendices.
 Any work exceeding this will be sent back to the trainee immediately for editing.
 The report should reflect the piece of work already presented and will include the initial report (the word count for this is included in the maximum 7,000 word count), and a larger (main) report which can be structured to reflect the piece of work conducted.
 However, included within this larger report must be some reflections of the discussion at the presentation session.
 As with most written assignments on the course, the Main Report should be written to conform to APA style.
 The only exception to this is within the Main Report is that tables and diagrams can be included within the text as opposed to at the end of the report.

-All aspects of the PPR relating to one candidate will be marked by the same set of examiners.
-The initial reports and main reports, as written pieces of work, will be available for external examiner scrutiny in the normal way.
+All aspects of the PPR relating to one candidate will be marked by the same set of markers.
+The initial reports and main reports, as written pieces of work, will be available for external marker scrutiny in the normal way.
 All the presentations will also be video recorded and will therefore also be available for scrutiny.
-The programme's external examiners will be sent an example of a low, average and high submission (consisting of the initial report, video of the presentation, feedback and main report).
-The recordings of all instances where the trainee has failed the presentation skills aspects or, in the exceptional case, where trainees' presentations have been stopped for professional reasons will be sent for external examiner review.
+The programme's external markers will be sent an example of a low, average and high submission (consisting of the initial report, video of the presentation, feedback and main report).
+The recordings of all instances where the trainee has failed the presentation skills aspects or, in the exceptional case, where trainees' presentations have been stopped for professional reasons will be sent for external marker review.
 The two internal markers are required to reach an agreed grade for every competency assessed so externals should not have to adjudicate where markers disagree.
 If internal markers cannot reach agreement, a third marker will be introduced.

-Where an identifier or identifiers are found in the work the examiners are asked to note them and inform the chair of exam board/PPR co-ordinator.
-Examiners are asked to consider whether the identifier significantly compromises the confidentiality of the individual or service and take account of it in the evidence collecting process either under the Professional Behaviour or Standard Setting Competency.
+Where an identifier or identifiers are found in the work the markers are asked to note them and inform the chair of exam board/PPR co-ordinator. markers are asked to consider whether the identifier significantly compromises the confidentiality of the individual or service and take account of it in the evidence collecting process either under the Professional Behaviour or Standard Setting Competency.
 Where the identifier is found in the written elements of the assignment, the trainee will be asked to resubmit that part of the assignment.

-The detailed marking schedule is available to examiners during examiner training & during the examination process.
+The detailed marking schedule is available to markers during marker training & during the examination process.
 A blank copy of the feedback sheet given to trainees, which shows the competencies and score calculation system, is available here.
 In summary, the evidence collected from presentation and report are marked against a competency rating system.
 The competencies assessed are: knowledge and skills; reflection and integration; professional behaviour; analysis and critical thinking; effective verbal communication (only in presentation); resilience; standard setting; and effective written communication (in initial and main reports).
-A single grade (unacceptable, weak, appropriate for stage of training, advanced for stage of training, or exceptional) is given for each of the relevant competencies for the evidence collected from the presentation and main report as a whole, with a composite final grade across each competency being agreed by both examiners.
+A single grade (unacceptable, weak, appropriate for stage of training, advanced for stage of training, or exceptional) is given for each of the relevant competencies for the evidence collected from the presentation and main report as a whole, with a composite final grade across each competency being agreed by both markers.
 This grading then translates into a score.
 The pass mark is 50.
 A piece of work that is 'satisfactory' throughout (but no better) will receive a score in the mid 50s; pieces of work that are satisfactory in parts but have at least two areas of weakness will fail, and pieces of work that are good throughout will score in the low 70s.
-Specific guidance is given in the PPR documentation sent to examiners on the final scores of work where one (or more) competencies are judged as unacceptable.
+Specific guidance is given in the PPR documentation sent to markers on the final scores of work where one (or more) competencies are judged as unacceptable.
 However, it is important to note that one grade of 'unacceptable' would be sufficient to see the work overall failed.
 Where a piece of work fails, the trainee will be given guidance after the fail has been discussed at the Exam Board as to whether they can represent and resubmit the same piece of work or whether an alternative piece of work should be submitted.
 Assignment of the 'unacceptable' grade on any competency will mean the whole assignment needs to be resubmitted.